Paris in the interwar period: High fashion and perfume

 The 1920s were a glorious period for Parisian high fashion.
 The International Exhibition of Modern Decorative and Industrial Arts in 1925 featured 72 Parisian fashion designers including Paul Poiret, Jeanne Lanvin, who opened a boutique in 1909 on the Rue du Faubourg Saint-Honoré, and also branched out into perfume, introducing a fragrance called Arpège in 1927 and the House of Worth, which also introduced perfumes, with bottles designed by René Lalique.
-New designers challenged the old design houses, notably Coco Chanel who put her own perfume, Chanel No. 5, on the market in 1920.
-Other major designers of the period included Jean Patou, Elsa Schiaparelli, Madeleine Vionnet, Cristobal Balenciaga, who fled the Spanish Civil War and opened a shop on the Avenue George V in 1937 Jacques Heim, and Nina Ricci, who opened her shop in Paris in 1932.
+New designers challenged the old design houses, including Coco Chanel who put her own perfume, Chanel No. 5, on the market in 1920.
+Other major designers of the period included Jean Patou, Elsa Schiaparelli, Madeleine Vionnet, Cristobal Balenciaga, who fled the Spanish Civil War and opened a shop on the Avenue George V in 1937, Jacques Heim, and Nina Ricci, who opened her shop in Paris in 1932.

 By the late 1930s, a dismal economy had greatly reduced the number of customers.
 The fashion house of Paul Poiret, which had dominated Paris fashion before World War I, closed in 1929.
 In the Pavilion of Elegance at the 1937 Exposition, only 29 designers remained to show their collections.
-The center of the Paris high fashion world gradually moved west from the city center, closer to its wealthy clients, and became established around the Champs-Élysées, particularly on avenue Montaigne, rue Francois-I, rue Marbeuf and the rue du Faubourg-Sant-Honoré.
+The center of the Paris high fashion world gradually moved west from the city center, closer to its wealthy clients, and became established around the Champs-Élysées, particularly on avenue Montaigne, rue Francois-I, rue Marbeuf and the rue du Faubourg-Saint-Honoré.